ardada2468/Bike/README.md

-Install the following packages in R: tidyverse readxl ggplot2 caret randomForest
+Install the following packages in R:
+#
+tidyverse,
+readxl,
+ggplot2,
+caret,
+randomForest

+#
 Then run the main script